A Complete Guide to Spray Foam Insulation for Metal Buildings

 During the application, the applicator should pay attention to the thickness of the initial pass fillet.
 It should be at least 0.5 inch and should not exceed the maximum pass thickness recommended by the foam manufacturer.
 This initial pass thickness is specified to provide enough material to activate the blowing agent and initiate the curing process.
 After picture framing the perimeter of the area, the applicator then fills in the center of the cavity using the maximum thickness recommended by the foam manufacturer.
 The maximum pass thickness varies depending on the foam formulation and is provided in the technical data for each SPF product.
 It is important to follow the manufacturers’ installation instructions on pass thickness limits and proper cooling times between subsequent passes to achieve the desired total thickness of insulation.

 Before applying the SPF, installers are trained to inspect the substrate surface for moisture, dirt, oils, rust, or any other conditions that could interfere with proper foam adhesion.
+Ensuring a clean and stable surface is vital to creating a strong moisture barrier and achieving optimal performance of the spray foam insulation.
 Adhesion to the metal surface can be determined on-site using a pull-tester per ASTM D 4541, a standard test method for the pull-off strength of coatings using portable adhesion testers.

 An alternative method evaluated by the Metal Construction Association (MCA) is the Blown In Blanket System (BIBS) non-woven fabric system.
 While SPF adhered properly to the BIBS membrane and allowed easier replacement of metal panels, it proved challenging to install directly onto the lightweight BIBS fabric in windy conditions.
 As a result, SPF applied directly onto the metal panels remains a more viable and efficient option in terms of the appearance of the panels.